lashleyaq/HindsightAI/README.md

 # :eye: Hindsight AI

+## Important!
+This is a GUI application.
+A windows machine with graphical interface and CUDA are required.

 ## Usage
 Download the repo and create an anaconda env from the provided .yml file.
 ```bash